next-actions/pytest-mh/docs/articles/bundled-utilities/firewall.rst

 .. note::

     If you create a new firewall rule to block a connection, connections that are already established may not be terminated.
-Therefore if you start blocking a connection and application under test is already running, make sure that the application also drops active connections.
+Therefore, if you start blocking a connection and the application under test is already running, make sure that the application also drops active connections.